 Did you know?
 Many parents use Parent PLUS Loans instead of private loans to pay unmet educational expenses.
 Students whose parents take responsibility for financing a portion of their college education are better prepared for loan repayment upon graduation.
-Many experts recommend that student loan payments not exceed 8% of income.
-Students who borrow \$26,000, the average student loan debt for students graduating from a four-year lowa college or university, would need to earn at least \$43,350 to stay within this recommendation.
+Many experts recommend that student loan payments not exceed 8% of the expected income for a student's intended profession.
+Students who borrow \$28,883, the average student loan debt for students graduating from a four-year lowa college or university, would need to earn close to \$50,000 upon graduation to stay within this recommendation.
 Parents can help their students from being overwhelmed by too much debt by borrowing Federal Parent PLUS Loans.